molmod/psiflow/docs/overview.md

 of operations `niterations = 10` times:

 1. deploy the model;
-2. call each generator using the most recently deployed model, the provided reference, and any checks that were provided -- this may involve a certain number of retries depending on whether the sampling and/or reference evaluation fails;
+2. propagate each walker using the most recently deployed model, and use the provided reference to perform the QM singlepoint evaluation of the obtained configuration;
-3. gather the data, and add it to the existing training and validation datasets;
+3. gather the configurations for which the singlepoint evaluation was successful, and add them to any existing data;
-4. reinitialize the model, and train it.
+4. reinitialize the model, and train it on the new data

-After this script has executed, the `path_output` directory will contain 10 folders (named `0`, `1`, ... `9`) in which the model and datasets are logged as well as the entire state of the generators (i.e. start and stop configuration, and state of the bias potentials).
+After this script has executed, the `path_output` directory will contain 10 folders (named `0`, `1`, ... `9`) in which the model and datasets are logged as well as the entire state of the walkers (i.e. start and stop configuration, and state of the bias potentials if present).
-Additional features relate to Weights & Biases logging and optional pretraining based on a quick-and-dirty dataset with random perturbations applied to both atomic positions and strain components; see the [Examples](examples.md) for more information.
+Additional features are demonstrated in the [Examples](examples.md).